 “It is so beautifully honest,” Dr. Ken Duckworth, medical director of the National Alliance on Mental Illness (NAMI), told TODAY.
 “She puts it all right out there … and I think that is really compelling.”

-Duckworth said the Facebook post reveals some of the lesser known symptoms of depression and anxiety — negative self-talk and not being able to complete daily tasks.
+Duckworth said her message reveals some of the lesser known symptoms of depression and anxiety — negative self-talk and not being able to complete daily tasks.
 These bad emotions keep people stuck in an unhealthy cycle.